-That is exactly what I teach you to do in my ebook.
 Another reason I don’t like discounting first orders is because you’ll probably run a discount at another time as well… why not offer that discount to your loyal followers and customers instead?
 You want to reserve those discounts.
 You don’t want people just waiting for your next sale to purchase, which is what will happen if you train them to expect discounts from you.
 Surprise discounts are great and strategic… expected discounts are not.

 Your work is worth it.
 Price it fairly + improve the experience for your customers, and they will buy it at full price over and over!